browserengineering/book/book/invalidation.md

 Now the `BlockLayout`'s `layout` function is idempotent again, because each call will recreate the `children` array the same way each time.

-I examined all of the other `layout` methods to check whether they are idempotent.
-I found a few worrying causes:
+Take a moment to read all of our other `layout` methods and look for any method calls to make sure they're idempotent.
+I found:

 - In `new_line`, `BlockLayout` will append to its `children` array;
 - In `text` and `input`, `BlockLayout` will append to the `children`